 Bridging STEM Disciplines

 CU Science Discovery has its roots in core science disciplines such as Chemistry, Physics and Biology.
-Many of our first camps, including Rockets for Jr. Astronauts, Kids’ Chemistry, and Life in Ponds and Streams, continue to this day to be some of our students’ favorite camps.
+Many of our first camps, including Rockets for Junior Astronauts, Kids’ Chemistry, and Life in Ponds and Streams, continue to this day to be some of our students’ favorite camps.
 Over the years, however, Science Discovery has expanded its breadth in order to accommodate student interests and new technologies.
 Although our core mission remains the same – to heighten students’ interest in science and technology – we now offer programs in fields such as biotechnology, engineering, robotics, film and music, in addition to our classic programs in subjects such as chemistry, astronomy and environmental science.

 Grow with Science Discovery